Corey Bailey

 temporary adapters.
 Otherwise, I donate them to the nearest thrift store.

-So, in the end, purchase the best interconnect cable that you can afford and use
+So, to summarize; Purchase the best interconnect cable that you can afford and

-the largest gauge wire you can find (or, afford) between your power amp and your
+use the largest gauge wire you can find (or, afford) between your power amp and

 Return to TOP of page